shadowfaxthewhitehorse/tableauvizs/0_README.txt

 NOTES:

-1. D0, D1, D2: these files comprise the output of Bokeh code for the visualization of stock data.
-Stock prices of the prices of the stock of Microsoft, IBM, et cetera, are visualized.

-2. E0, E1: these files comprise the output of Bokeh code for the visualization of stock price data.
+1. E series (that is, files with the prefix E0, E1, et cetera): these files comprise the output of Bokeh code for the visualization of stock price data.
 Stock prices of selected stocks are compared against each other.
+Software used: Bokeh, Google Colab.

+2. A1 series: a visualization of Indian Parliamentary Election results.
+Software used: Bokeh, Google Colab, IDLE.

+3. 9 series: a visualization of trigonometric curves.
+Software used: Bokeh, Google Colab.

+4. A2 series: a visualization of trigonometric curves.
+Software used: Bokeh, Google Colab.

+5. A3 series: a visualization of bar plots.
+Software used: Bokeh.